CFSS-WRO/Hero-Pong/README.md

 ## Mak Ching Long:
 ### Age: 16

 He is the main programmer of the team.
 He's good at programming, especially in python.
-He's also good at communicating with others so he can explain the program to the team and teamates can work together more easily.
+He's also good at communicating with others so he can explain the program to the team and teammates can work together more easily.
 His role in the team is the programming of the robot, as well as documenting the whole process of the robot.

 ## Hui Chit Ming:
 ### Age: 15

 He is optimistic and often cheers up the team.
-He brings the team together and allow us to overcome challenges.
-His role in the team is to do some of the python programming and mainly documenting the repository of the robot.
+He brings the team together and allows us to overcome challenges.
+His role in the team is to do some of the python programming and mainly document the repository of the robot.

 <br>
  <br>